Week #10 extends Week #9

 The task was just to develop the game but I thought the game itself wasn’t hard enough, so I decided to experiment with implementing a Model-View-Presenter pattern.
 The MVP pattern is a derivative of Model-View-Controller, where the Presenter layer defines the presentation logic of the application (e.g. what happens when a button is clicked).
 The game is now finished, using SQLite for storing all the records of the game and also uses JUnit for Unit Testing the scoring class.
 But there is a small issue now: I don’t like the MVP I implemented, I could do it better:

-• I think it would be a good idea creating three interfaces called MvpModel, MvpView and MvpPresenter and using them to create better wiring between the views and their presenters.
+- I think it would be a good idea creating three interfaces called

-• Using a Data Manager to connect with the SQLite database and also store the state of the game would also be a good idea.
+and using them to create better wiring between the views and their presenters. - Using a Data Manager to connect with the SQLite database and also store the state of the game would also be a good idea.
 I could use this Data Manager to write and retrieve POJOs from the DB.
 Of course, the Data Manager would retrieve SQL records from the SQLite and then wrap them in Java objects (so it’s not a real ORM).

-• The GameController class is suposed to be a Singleton (and it is), but it is built poorly.
-Firstly, it has a start() method that actually calls the getInstance() method.
+method.
 I don’t know why I did this but I don’t like it anymore.
 I also don’t want to change it because… reasons.

 The MVP architecural pattern is very popular right now as the pattern of choice of Android applications.
 Android doesn’t have a clear, defined architecture to follow when developing apps in order to divide the logic from the view.
 That’s why some developers use this pattern to structure their application code.

-Procedural PHP, Wordpress Style
+Procedural PHP, Wordpress Style⌗

 We had to develop a job searching application using PHP and MySQL in a subject called “Web Development”.
 The subject covers the basics of PHP, like form processing, database connection other related stuff while using the XAMPP server.
 The issue is that we’re using a really old book!
 It is a Deitel book published in 2008, when PHP was in its 4th version.
 Things were a lot different back then!
 Anyway, we agreed to use PHP 5.3 in the application and no OOP at all.
-Also, we had to use mysql_ functions: the old, procedural, not safe way of connecting to PHP.
+Also, we had to use mysql_

-Of course I can’t agree to this!
-If you’re going to use procedural PHP, at least do it right.
-I used the better, improved API for MySQL (mysqli_) and also used a Vagrant machine to host the project while development.
+) and also used a Vagrant machine to host the project while development.
 If you want to know more about Vagrant, you can read my old blogpost about it, V for Vagrant.
 The project is now on Github (aziflaj/upt-web-dev), with the whole files and the database schema.

 This is also the first time I use MySQL Workbench.
 Workbench is a GUI tool for executing SQL queries in local or remote MySQL databases, create databases using Enhanced Entity-Relationship (EER) diagrams, etc. You can find the SQL script generated by Workbench in the repository, along with the EER diagram of the database.